 Solar technology that meets the criteria in the list below may be utilized on historic properties through staff review.
-Any proposal that deviates from this policy may be considered by the Board.
+Any proposal that deviates from this policy mustay be considered by the HRB Roard.

-- a.
-Sloped roof location: Solar panels are permitted on secondary facades of historic buildings and on accessory structures. - b.
-Design: Panels on sloped roofs shall be low-profile and installed flat; they shall not alter the slope of the roof. - c.
-Color: Panels and mounting systems shall be compatible in color to established roof materials.
+- Sloped roof location: Solar panels are permitted on secondary facades of historic buildings and on accessory structures. - b.
+Design: Panels on sloped roofs shall project five inches or less from the roof surface be lowprofile and be installed flat; they shall not alter the slope of the roof. - c.
+Color: Panels and mounting systems shall be compatible in the same color asto established roof materials.
 Mechanical equipment associated with the photovoltaic system shall be as unobtrusive as possible. - d.
-Flat roof structures: Solar panel installations on flat roofs shall be set back from the roof edge to minimize visibility.
+Flat roof structures: Solar panel installations on flat roofs shall be set back at least five feet from the roof edge to minimize visibility unless fully obscured from the street by a parapet.
 Pitch and elevation shall be adjusted to reduce visibility from public right-of-way. - e.
 Shingles: Solar shingles are permitted on secondary facades if they match the roof color. - f.
-Freestanding: Freestanding or detached on-site solar technologies are permitted in locations that minimize visibility from the public right of way and/or are screened from the public right of way with fencing or vegetation.
+Freestanding: Freestanding or detached on-site solar technologies are permitted in locations that minimize visibility from the public right of way and/or are screened from the public right of way with fencing or vegetation behind the front of the home in side and rear yards, unless the side or rear yard abuts an improved public right of way.